TransLoc3D : Point Cloud based Large-scale Place Recognition using Adaptive Receptive Fields: Experiments

-For a fair comparison, we follow the same evaluation protocol used in \cite{uy2018pointnetvlad,zhang2019pcan,liu2019lpd,komorowski2021minkloc3d,komorowski2021minkloc++}, in which case the Recall indices are used to measure the performance of networks.
-In addition to {\em AR@1}(Average Recall at top 1), {\em AR@1\%} is also used as a common evaluation metric, where the value of N is equal to 1\% of the database size.
+Following the same evaluation protocol introduced in PointNetVLAD~\cite{uy2018pointnetvlad}, we compare our model with previous works and the results are shown in Tab.~\ref{tab:baseline1}.
+All these models are trained on modified Oxford RobotCar dataset and evaluated on test splits of four datasets without further finetuning.
+It is worth noting that Minkloc++ is a multimodal architecture taking geometric information from RGB images and 3D point clouds as input and we only use the 3D modality sub-network.
+If the results are not reported in the original paper, we run the evaluation by ourselves with publicly available source codes, otherwise we take the results reported by authors with the identical evaluation protocol.

-We compare our model with PointNetVLAD \cite{uy2018pointnetvlad}, PCAN\cite{zhang2019pcan}, DAGC\cite{sun2020dagc}, LPD-Net\cite{liu2019lpd} and the state-of-the-art methods including SOE-Net\cite{xia2020soe}, Minkloc3D\cite{komorowski2021minkloc3d}, Minkloc++\cite{komorowski2021minkloc++}, and NDT-Transformer\cite{zhou2021ndt}.
-All these models are trained on modified Oxford RobotCar dataset, and produce global descriptors of size 256.
-To verify the generalization ability of the methods, we also evaluate them on three in-house datasets without training on them.
-It's worth noting that Minkloc++ is a multimodal architecture using late fusion to fuse geometric information from RGB images and 3D point clouds.
-For a fair comparison, we only use the 3D modality sub-branch of Minkloc++ to produce unimodal, point cloud based descriptors.
-The evaluation results are illustrated in Tab.~\ref{tab:baseline1}.
-The performance of Minloc++ and NDT-Transformer on in-house datasets are not reported in their paper, thus we run the evaluation by ourselves if the source code or pretrained model is available.
-Otherwise we take the results reported by other works following the same evaluation protocol.
-It's observed that our proposed TransLoc3D achieves state-of-the-art results on Oxford RobotCar dataset, with a 0.3 p.p. higher average recall@1\% than the runner-up method, Minkloc++.
-Although the improvement of {\em AR@1\%} seems to be moderate, remarkably, there's almost no space from improvement in the metric $AR@1\%$.
-Compared with NDT-Transformer which is also based on a Transformer architecture, our method adopts a nearly cost-free preprocessing step and achieves a remarkable improvement of 0.8 p.p on average recall@1\%, which illustrated the significance of ARFM.
-For indoor datasets, our model surpasses other models on R.A. dataset while slightly worse than LPD-Net on other datasets.
-This is because there exist huge differences in data distribution and LPD-Net takes hand-crafted features as input, which improves the generalization ability of the network by introducing prior knowledge.
+Our proposed TransLoc3D achieves state-of-the-art results on Oxford RobotCar dataset, with a 0.3\% higher average recall@1\% than the runner-up method, Minkloc++.
+Compared with NDT-Transformer which is also based on a Transformer architecture, our method adopts a nearly cost-free preprocessing step and achieves a remarkable improvement of 0.8\% on average recall@1\%, which shows the significance of adaptive receptive fields.
+For generalization capability, our model surpasses other models on the R.A. dataset while is slightly worse than LPD-Net on other datasets.
+We augue that there exist huge differences in data distribution and LPD-Net enhances the input with hand-crafted features, which improves the generalization ability of the network by introducing prior knowledge.
 The following experiment shows that our method surpasses LPD-Net after finetuning.